 Willis Towers Watson has direct access to the Talent and Compensation Committee's members and advises them regarding matters for which the Talent and Compensation Committee is responsible.
-Within this framework, Willis Towers Watson has been instructed to work collaboratively with management, including our Chairman & CEO and our Senior Vice President, Chief Human Resources Officer and her staff to gain an understanding of our business and compensation programs to help Willis Towers Watson advise the Talent and Compensation Committee.
+Within this framework, Willis Towers Watson has been instructed to work collaboratively with management, including our Chairman & CEO and our Chief Human Resources Officer to gain an understanding of our business and compensation programs to help Willis Towers Watson advise the Talent and Compensation Committee.
 In addition, Willis Towers Watson also regularly confers with our senior management and human resources department to collect, analyze and present data requested by the Talent and Compensation Committee.
-The total annual expense for the executive and director compensation advising services provided to us by Willis Towers Watson during 2018 was approximately \$204,536.
-In 2018, we also purchased industry surveys from Willis Towers Watson for approximately \$29,499.
+The total annual expense for the executive and director compensation advising services provided to us by Willis Towers Watson during 2019 was approximately \$172,170.
+In 2019, we also purchased industry surveys from Willis Towers Watson for approximately \$45,204.